dlstreamer/pipeline-server/docs/build_script_reference.md

   [--base base image]
   [--framework ffmpeg || gstreamer]
-  [--models path to models directory or model list file or NONE] [--pipelines path to pipelines directory relative to /path/to/Projects/video-analytics-serving or NONE] [--base-build-context docker context for building base image] [--base-build-dockerfile docker file used to build base image] [--build-option additional docker build option that run in the context of docker build. ex. --no-cache] [--base-build-option additional docker build option for docker build of base image] [--build-arg additional build args to pass to docker build]
+  [--models path to models directory or model list file or NONE] [--open-model-zoo-version specify the version of openvino image to be used for downloading models from Open Model Zoo] [--force-model-download force the download of models from Open Model Zoo] [--pipelines path to pipelines directory relative to /home/thanaji/git/vaServing or NONE] [--base-build-context docker context for building base image] [--base-build-dockerfile docker file path used to build base image from build context] [--build-option additional docker build option that run in the context of docker build. ex. --no-cache] [--base-build-option additional docker build option for docker build of base image] [--build-arg additional build args to pass to docker build]